Beatboxing: In popular culture

 When asked to beatbox, Siri will repeat the phrase "Boots and Cats" to mimic beatboxing.
 Teen Vogue called it "perhaps the most entertaining mid-day pick-me-up ever created."
 Hamilton: An American Musical used some beatboxing in "Aaron Burr, Sir".

-Beatboxing can often be seen in national advertisements.
 A GEICO radio commercial, featuring a supermarket employee beatboxing various announcements over a store intercom ("Cleanup on aisle 14" with beats interspersed), won the Westwood One Sports Sounds Awards Media Choice Award for best commercial heard during the radio network's coverage of Super Bowl LII.
 A 2021 national M&M's commercial seen in Times Square features American beatbox looping champion SungBeats.